-Course prerequisites: Engineering Mechanics, Engineering Mathematics,

-Mechanics of solids.
+Course prerequisites : Engineering Mechanics, Mathematics, Mechanics of solids.

-• To enable the students to understand fundamentals of finite element analysis.

-- To learn the principles involved in the discretization of domain with various elements, polynomial interpolation and assembly of global arrays. - To learn the application of FEM in various structural and non structural problems by incorporating boundary conditions.
+- To enable the students to understand fundamentals of finite element analysis. - To learn the principles involved in the discretization of domain with various elements, polynomial interpolation and assembly of global arrays. - To learn the application of FEM in various structural and non structural problems by incorporating boundary conditions.

-- 1. Identify mathematical model to solve common engineering problems by applying the finite element method. - 2.
-Formulate and solve problems in one dimensional structures like bars. - 3.
-Derive element matrices to find stresses in beams and trusses. - 4.
-Formulate FE characteristic equations for two dimensional elements and analyze plain stress, plain strain, axi-symmetric problems. - 5.
-Formulate FE equations for iso-paramteric elements and heat transfer problems - 6.
-Solve dynamic problems where the effect of mass matters during the analysis.
+- 1. Identify mathematical model to solve common engineering problems by applying the finite element method and able to solve one dimensional problems like bars. - 2.
+Derive element matrices to find stresses in beams and trusses. - 3.
+Formulate FE characteristic equations for two dimensional elements and analyze plain stress, plain strain, axi-symmetric problems. - 4.
+Formulate FE equations for iso-paramteric elements and heat transfer problems - 5.
+Solve dynamic problems where the effect of mass matters during the analysis and deals with the fluid flow problems.